Foreign Horror Movies That Scare the You to Death

 Dylan, played by Duff, and Eddie, played by Masterman, are self-declared political activists.
 Both are the only ones who can save Earth from complete domination.
-When they compelled to "dare to be great" and neither one prepared for it, the two women must battle as best they can against the cops, city officials and cybernetic dog butchers.
+When they compelled to "dare to be great," and neither one prepared for it, the two women must battle as best they can against the cops, city officials, and cybernetic dog butchers.
 So, they can destroy the evil Sheborg and save Earth.

 Armstrong is a screenwriter who scripted and directed some cheesy Australian movies like Fight Like a Girl and MurderDrone.

 Masterman starred in Armstrong’s MurderDrone and other movies in Australia.
-Sheborg is the first time Duff has worked with Armstrong, but she has a long list of credits in Australian movies and TV series.
+Sheborg is the first time Duff has worked with Armstrong, but she has a long list of credits in Australian films and TV series.

 Portugal's "The Lost Forest of Souls"